intuition-dev/INTUITION/_doc/docs/pug2.md

 ## mbake -t

-When you 'meta -c' it has a 'riotFirst' folder, that folder shows first example of how to use RIOTjs via pug.
+When you 'mbake -c' it has a 'riotFirst' folder, that folder shows first example of how to use Riot via Pug.

    first-tag